Microsoft employees have long asked for the company’s internal meetings to work better.

-To fix this, Microsoft just rolled out a new Teams feature called “Join and Add a Room.”
+To fix this, Microsoft is introducing a new Teams feature called “Proximity Join.”

 What is it and how does it work?

 Imagine an employee wants to turn an online meeting into an in-person meeting.
-They find an empty conference, they sit down, and join their meeting.
-Their laptop notices that it’s in a conference room and asks the employee if he wants to send his meeting to the room.
+They find an empty room, they sit down, and join their meeting.
+Their laptop notices that it’s in a conference room and asks the employee if he or she wants to send their meeting to the room.

 “We detected this conference room is close to you, do you want to turn this into a meeting?”
-If he clicks “yes,” his machine automatically calls the room, he answers the call, and he’s suddenly in his very own meeting.
+If they click “yes,” their machine automatically calls the room, they answer the call and are suddenly in their very own meeting.
 Audio turns on, video lights up, and any content being shared on the call is automatically shared to the room (or vice versa).

 Smart devices speed up the pace of improvements

-Hempey says where the new system has been rolled out, the impact has been very noticeable for users, but even more so for the team in charge of trying to improve the experience.
+Hempey says where Teams Rooms have been rolled out, the impact has been very noticeable for users, but even more so for the team in charge of trying to improve the experience.

 “In the past year, the number of help desk tickets filed by users saying, ‘I have a problem in this room, can you help me fix it?’ has dropped by half,” he says.
 “The number of tickets that we’re fixing before someone reports them has gone up—our technology is letting us know when something is broken so we can fix it before our users see it.”

 Another benefit?
 The experience is always getting better.